Acture/lit-mcp/README.md

 - **Fast & Reliable**: Built on FastMCP for optimal performance
 - **Extensible**: Easy to add new academic databases

+## Example

+We tested this MCP by adding to Cursor.
+The [output](./example/small-lang-models.md) was generated based on the following prompt.

+> I want to write a comprehensive survey paper on small language models.
+Can you create me a template along with fully detailed analysis of the contents?
+The writeup should be narrative (paragraph) style with minimal use of bullet points.
+Update to the file named small-lang-models.md and put the detailed contents there.
+Make sure to add accurate in-text citaitons as well to the content using markdown citation format, and also make sure to give the PDF links to all the papers.
+Use the arxiv tool.

 ## 🛠️ Installation

 ### Prerequisites